zachbornheimer/food/README.md

 ### NOTE

-NOTE: As of now, the software doesn't really mess too heavily with the database.
+As of now, the software doesn't really mess too heavily with the database.
 It is not a total interface.
 I decided that, for me, it would be enough to define the API to the DB in a pragmatic way...if I need something, write it on the fly.
 I don't need a way to add new foods, so, it's not here!